MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-view-posted-tax-invoices.md

 ms.date: 10/01/2018
 ms.author: bholtorf
 ms.translationtype: HT
-ms.sourcegitcommit: 046a42582dc66368fded90a4bb45add71a95d979
+ms.sourcegitcommit: caf7cf5afe370af0c4294c794c0ff9bc8ff4c31c
-ms.openlocfilehash: c89c6947e6818bbd42e3f44fedd776d4e8c005cf
+ms.openlocfilehash: 6a3394cce257e7016ba97f468257912567ff2c72
 ms.contentlocale: en-nz
-ms.lasthandoff: 07/02/2018
+ms.lasthandoff: 11/22/2018

 ---
 # <a name="view-posted-tax-invoices"></a>View Posted Tax Invoices
-In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can use the **Posted Sales Tax Invoice** window and the **Posted Purchase Tax Invoice** window to view the details of posted sales tax invoices and posted purchase tax invoices.
+In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can use the **Posted Sales Tax Invoice** page and the **Posted Purchase Tax Invoice** page to view the details of posted sales tax invoices and posted purchase tax invoices.

 The following procedure describes how to view the posted sales tax invoice, but the same steps also apply to viewing posted purchase tax invoices.